 Ritom – Piora

 The Alpine landscape of the Piora Valley, rich in green pastures in bloom with scattered little lakes, is one of the most idyllic in Ticino.
 The flora and fauna of these vast and silent spaces are of great interest.
 It is still possible to encounter eagles, chamois, roe deer, groundhogs, red frogs and admire the beautiful blossoming of gentians, buttercups, arnica and wild orchids.
-You can get there with Europe's steepest funicular that leaves from Piotta.
+You can get there with one of Europe's steepest funiculars that leaves from Piotta.
 Extremely numerous are the signposted trails that cross the region and are of various difficulty and length.
 We recommend two of them.

 The Ritom funicular operates from mid-May to mid-October and allows you to reach an altitude of 1,800 meters without hardship.
 It leaves from Piotta, in the high Leventina Valley, and has an 87% incline.
 It stops close to the Ritom dam.
 What opens up to the visitor is the Alpine scenery of the Piora Valley, long approximately 8 km, with vast pastures and pretty lakes.

 Itinerary 1: the trail of the three small lakes (5h, see map)